• Skip to main content

 29 Jan 2026 • 7 minute read

 Data centers form the backbone of everything from EDA workloads to innovation and AI developments.
-Designing them correctly to achieve near-zero downtime requires carefully navigating data center architecture choices and assessing tier III and tier IV standards in the context of specific redundancy models.
-Success in operations also relies on thorough white space planning and an optimized rack layout that uses containment to control heat.
+Designing them properly to achieve near-zero downtime requires carefully navigating data center architecture choices and choosing the appropriate levels of resilience and redundancy throughout.
+Success in operations also relies on thorough white-space planning to achieve optimized rack layouts to utilize all resources effectively.

-Silicon-aware data center design is another critical aspect of efficient data center design.
+Silicon-aware data center design is another critical aspect of the modern efficient data center.
 As process nodes shrink and packaging techniques concentrate heat, the power density and thermal flux increase, creating new challenges for electrical distribution, cooling, and layout.

 Data Center Design Principles